bwagner77/docs-test/azure/functions/infrastructure.md

 ## Organization

 Function Apps run within an App Service Enviornment (ASE).
-An ASE is an App Service feature that provides a fully isolated and dedicated enviornment for securely running App Service apps at high scale.

-A Function App provides an execution context in Azure in which the functions run.
+They provide an execution context in which the functions run.
+They are managed by the DevOps infrastructure team.

 Functions are the primary concept in Azure Functions.
 A function contains two important pieces - code and the function.json file.
 The function.json file